 From 2007, high-throughput sequencing has brought about a revolution in the genomic landscape.
 We have participated in this transition in 2008 with trial projects and we chose to emphasize on the data analysis automation.
 It was only in 2010 that we decided to invest in a high-throughput sequencing machine – an Illumina HiSeq – that was installed in spring 2011.

-We have upgraded to a NextSeq 500 in 2015.
+We have upgraded to a NextSeq 500 in 2015, then a NextSeq 2000 in 2021.
 This choice has enabled us to acquire one of the most flexible and reliable device on the market at the time, but also to offer help in data analysis to our users as soon as the opening of our sequencing activity.
 We have conducted more than 280 projects comprising more than 3,200 samples from 2015 to 2020.